costycnc/costycnc-esp8255-grbl-esp8266-ota/esp8266-ota/README.md

+Because upload file with upload firmware have conflict i change to upload1 the upload files

 esp8266-ota update webserver with http://192.168.4.1/update

 after load bin or compile with arduino to esp8266 ... with file toate/upload.html upload all files from folder toate